The World Of Khoras - Civilization - Cities

 King Frederick Douni, King of Ormek

 Frederick Douni is a painfully thin man with pale skin, black greasy hair, a carefully trimmed goatee and steel grey eyes.
 King Douni is a cruel and petty man who cares nothing for the commoners beneath him nor the nation that grants him his position.
 He is arrogant, wasteful, prejudiced against non-humans and generally cares only for himself.
-He is far to engrossed in pursuing his own pleasures than in running his kingdom.
-He has a tendency of referring to himself as "we".
+He is far too engrossed in pursuing his own pleasures to be bothered with running his kingdom.
+He leaves that to his castellan and advisor, Brannart Ralin.
+King Douni has a tendency of referring to himself as "we".

 Ambassador Klyne, Imperial Representative of Rukemia